 Without traffic (people visiting your blog), there’s no way to make money from it.
 However, as your blog becomes popular, you can start taking advantage of affiliate marketing.

 Starting a podcast is a good long-term strategy for establishing your online presence, grow big audience and eventually make some money along the way.

-You don’t need any fancy software or equipment; the most important aspect is the content.
-You can start right away by downloading Anchor app from App Store or Google Play.
 Your smartphone is everything you need.
 You can record your podcast and publish it with a single button.

 Anchor will take care of the rest for you and distribute your podcast to all major platforms including Apple Podcast and Spotify which incidentally is the owner of Anchor, so go figure.